 Ways to contribute

 So you want to contribute to Filecoin and the ecosystem?
-Here is a quick listing of things we need help with and how you can get started.
-Even if what you want to do is not listed here, we probably accept contributions for it!
-If you’re unsure, please open a issue.
+Here is a quick listing of things to which you can contribute and an overview on how you can get started.

 The biggest and most active repositories we have today are: